Cray-HPE/docs-csm/operations/CSM_product_management/Post_Install_Customizations.md

      memory: 8Gi
    ```

-1. (`ncn#`) Redeploy the same chart version but with the desired resource settings.
+1. (`ncn-mw#`) Redeploy the same chart version but with the desired resource settings.

    ```bash
    loftsman ship --charts-path ${PATH_TO_RELEASE}/helm --manifest-path ${PWD}/manifest.yaml
    ```

-1. Verify the pods restart and that the desired resources have been applied.
+1. (`ncn-mw#`) Verify the pods restart and that the desired resources have been applied.

-   1. (`ncn#`) Watch the pod restart.
+   1. Watch the pod restart.

       ```bash
       watch "kubectl get pods -n spire -l application=spilo,cluster-name=spire-postgres"
       ```

-   1. (`ncn#`) Verify that the desired resources have been applied.
+   1. Verify that the desired resources have been applied.

       ```bash
       kubectl get pod spire-postgres-0 -n spire -o json | jq -r '.spec.containers[] | select(.name == "postgres").resources'